pritesh11-10/ReactiveDashboard/README.md

 Interactive dashboard can be viewed with the help of above link.

 Tip:- Dashboard would take some time to load...
-Please do refresh it take more amount of time
+Please do refresh if it take more amount of time or incase connection is timed out.

 # File Descriptions